SFPC/codeecologies/note-taking-guidelines.md

 If you're comfortable with it, use [markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) as the common format for all notes documents.
 This is a lightweight plain-text format that is easily converted to other formats such as HTML or PDF.

-If you are not familiar with markdown, create a google doc and email it to nabil via nabil.hassein@gmail.com.
+If you are not familiar with markdown, create a google doc and send it to the organizers via [this form](https://docs.google.com/forms/d/1AZFoMLveMf5FUw43OKgmjKF-E1HSB3BxLhR4l-aVpGo/edit).

-To the extent you are able, please try to give the notes a little bit of structure with headers, list etc.
+To the extent you are able, please try to give the notes a little bit of structure with headings, list items, etc.

 ### Naming notes documents
 Please give your file a name that looks like `name-of-breakout.md` if it has an official name.
-If there is no official session name, use your judgment to describe the theme of the discussion.
+If there is no official session name, use your judgment to describe the theme of the discussion, perhaps asking other participants for their ideas regarding short summary description!

 ### Uploading documents to this repository
-If you are comfortable with a [github pull request](https://help.github.com/articles/creating-a-pull-request/), that is the easiest way for us.
+If you are comfortable with a [github pull request](https://help.github.com/articles/creating-a-pull-request/), adding your notes to this repository in that way minimizes work for us.
-If not, share the markdown file or google doc directly with Nabil via email via nabil.hassein@gmail.com.
+If not, share the link to a google doc of notes with the organizers via [this form](https://docs.google.com/forms/d/1AZFoMLveMf5FUw43OKgmjKF-E1HSB3BxLhR4l-aVpGo/edit).

 ## Substantive notes
 ### What to capture